Chelece/Chelece/README.md

 - 👋 Hi, I’m @Chelece
-- 👀 I’m interested in computer engineering and the development of smart cities
+- 👀 I’m interested in electrical and computer engineering and the development of smart cities
-- 🌱 I’m currently learning cybersecurity in autonomous vehicles
+- 🌱 I’m currently learning power electronics
-- 💞️ I’m looking to collaborate on projects working with autonomous systems
+- 💞️ I’m looking to collaborate on projects working with power systems and telemetry
-- 📫 How to reach me cclark3@umbc.edu
+- 📫 How to reach me cclar122@jh.edu

 <!---
 Chelece/Chelece is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.